bitonic/haskell-readability/haskell-readability.md

 Data.Set.

-Moreover, the Haskell version has the advantage of working with any list, so for example it would work with list of integers as well.
+Moreover, the Haskell version has the advantage of working with any list, so for example it would work with list of integers as well as Strings.
 This could be further abstracted to "unconsable" data types (a non-monadic version of [Stream](http://hackage.haskell.org/packages/archive/parsec/3.1.2/doc/html/Text-Parsec-Prim.html#t:Stream)) but that's not that relevant here.